June-Skeeter/Module3_GEOS270/docs/Assessment_Key.md

 ### [WA4](Application_Part3.md#wa4) - 10pts
 Create Scatter Plot with Population Density on the X-Axis and Income_on_Food on the Y axis.
 Does the r2 score indicate a relationship?
 How does classifying the data help us reveal patterns in the data we cant easily see in the scatter plot?

+- The scatterplot does not show a strong relationshp.
+Classifiying the highlights the relationship better, by specifically grouping census subdivisions using two factors: total population **and** population density.
+It allows us to see that cities have a close spread in the same range.
+It also shows that while not all rurlal area are impacted by food affordability issues, all of the worst affected areas **are** rural.

 ---

 ## File Submissions